kumahq/kuma-website/docs/docs/1.2.3/policies/mutual-tls.md

 ::::

 Permissive mTLS mode encrypts outbound connections the same way as strict mTLS mode, but inbound connections on the server-side accept both TLS and plaintext.
-This allows migrating servers to the mTLS mesh while clients are still don't belong to the mesh.
-The case when the client and server already had TLS is supported as well.
+This lets you migrate servers to an mTLS mesh before their clients.
+It also supports the case where the client and server already implement TLS.

 ### CA requirements